 Dr. Ari Geliebter completed his subspecialty training in Endocrinology, Diabetes, and Metabolism at Montefiore Medical Center/Albert Einstein College of Medicine in 2017.
 During the research year of his Endocrinology fellowship, he participated in a large multi-center clinical trial focusing on long-term treatment in type 2 diabetes.

-Dr. Ari Geliebter is on the medical staff at Hackensack University Medical Center in Hackensack, NJ and Holy Name Medical Center in Teaneck, NJ.
-He sees patients from across Northern NJ, including Hackensack, Teaneck, Englewood and beyond.
+Dr. Ari Geliebter is Chief of Endocrinology at Holy Name Medical Center in Teaneck, NJ and is on the medical staff at Hackensack University Medical Center in Hackensack, NJ.
+He sees patients from across NJ, including Hackensack, Teaneck, Englewood and beyond.

 Dr. Ari Geliebter has numerous publications in peer-reviewed journals.

 1) Geliebter A, Brutsaert EF, Surks MI.
 An Unusual Case of Metastatic Functional Thyroid Carcinoma With a Remarkable Treatment Response to Radioactive Iodine.
 Journal of the Endocrine Society.
 2017;1(12):1440-1444. doi:10.1210/js.2017-00296.